Efforts-Payback/Password-Complexity-Checker-Prodigi-Info-Tech-Internship-Task-02/README.md

 ### 🧩 Requirements

-• Python 3.8 or higher
+• Python 3.8 or higher <br>
-• requests (install via pip)
+• requests (install via pip) <br>
-• tkinter (included in most Python installations)
+• tkinter (included in most Python installations) <br>

 ### 🔐 How the Breach Check Works

-• This app uses the Have I Been Pwned API safely:
+This app uses the Have I Been Pwned API safely:
-• Only the first 5 characters of your password’s SHA-1 hash are sent to the API.
+• Only the first 5 characters of your password’s SHA-1 hash are sent to the API. <br>
-• The full hash is compared locally, ensuring your full password never leaves your computer.
+• The full hash is compared locally, ensuring your full password never leaves your computer. <br>
-• If your hash appears in the database results, your password is considered compromised.
+• If your hash appears in the database results, your password is considered compromised. <br>

 ### 🧠 Security Notes

-✅ Even strong passwords can eventually be cracked through brute force, but such attacks are rare in real-world scenarios.
+✅ Even strong passwords can eventually be cracked through brute force, but such attacks are rare in real-world scenarios. <br>
-✅ Use unique passwords for each site, enable 2FA, and consider using a password manager.
+✅ Use unique passwords for each site, enable 2FA, and consider using a password manager. <br>
-✅ The breach lookup requires an internet connection; strength checks work offline.
+✅ The breach lookup requires an internet connection; strength checks work offline. <br>

 ### 🧰 Tech Stack

--- Language: Python
+-- Language: Python <br>
--- GUI: Tkinter
+-- GUI: Tkinter <br>
--- API: Have I Been Pwned
+-- API: Have I Been Pwned <br>
--- Libraries: requests, hashlib, re
+-- Libraries: requests, hashlib, re <br>

 ### 🧾 License
 This project is open-source and free to use for educational purposes.